moneerrifai/voicefoundry-code-challenge/README.md

 # Husband-Points

-Husband-Points is a revolutionary app that is expected to solve the frustrations of millions of husbands and strengthen their marriages to their partners.
+Husband-Points is a revolutionary app expected to solve the frustrations of millions of husbands and strengthen their marriages to their partners.

 ## Background

 #### What is This?

-I am happily married to my amazing wife Emma, who is wonderful at most things, except for one minor thing: the endless random requests and favors, which can come at any time.

-A typical example of a real conversation that we keep having:
+A typical example of a real conversation that I keep having with my wife:

-Emma: "I need you to run to Target!"
+My wife: "I need you to run to Target!"

 Me: "Sweetie, it is almost 10PM and I'm in my pajamas.
 Can this wait till tomorrow?"

-Emma: "Please please, you'll get tons of husband points if you run this quick errand for me!"
+My wife: "Please please, you'll get tons of husband points if you run this quick errand for me!"

-For the longest time, that was her way of encouragin me to do those random tasks.
+For the longest time, that was my wife's way of encouraging me to do those random tasks.
 Ater realizing that I probably have amassed thousands of those "husband points", I figured I need a system to manage them!

 #### How Does It Work?

 The idea is simple: when an unrealistic request is made, a number of points is assigned as an incentive.
 The value of each request is negotiable and up to the couple.
-A run to Target at 10PM might be worth 20 points, but spending the weekend with the in-laws could be worth 100 points.
+A run to Target at 10PM might be worth 20 points, but spending the weekend with the in-laws could be worth up to 100 points.
 You get the idea.

 Points can then be redeemed, for example:
 - 200 points: work late one night - no questions asked